What is Challenger Safety?

 Challenger safety satisfies the basic human need to make things better.
 It’s the support and confidence we need to ask questions such as, “Why do we do it this way?”
 “What if we tried this?” or “May I suggest a better way?”

 Innovation is a team sport: it comes easier and faster when you work together.
-If you're going to create solutions to difficult problems or find new ways to exploit opportunities you'll need innovation and iteration and implementation.
-Here are the five steps to innovating with your team.
+Here are the five steps to make innovation happen on your team.